zekicaneksi/Bomchess/README.md

 Running `node index.js` in `app/backend` sets up the backend.

-If changed, backend's and front end's ports must be changed accordingly in the `app/_build/.env` file.
+If changed in development, backend's and front end's ports must be changed accordingly in the `app/_build/.env` file.